Deep-Spark/DeepSparkInference/README_en.md

 support, multi-backend support, and automatic operator tuning, providing an easy-to-deploy, high-throughput, and low-latency complete solution for inference scenarios.

-IxRT (Iluvatar CoreX RunTime) is a high-performance inference engine independently developed by Iluvatar CoreX, focusing on maximizing the performance of Iluvatar CoreX's GPGPU and achieving high-performance inference for models in various fields.
-IxRT supports features such as dynamic shape inference, plugins, and INT8/FP16 inference.
+ixRT (Iluvatar CoreX RunTime) is a high-performance inference engine independently developed by Iluvatar CoreX, focusing on maximizing the performance of Iluvatar CoreX's GPGPU and achieving high-performance inference for models in various fields. ixRT supports features such as dynamic shape inference, plugins, and INT8/FP16 inference.

 DeepSparkInference will be updated quarterly, and model categories will be gradually enriched, with large model inference to be expanded in the future.